iGardening Logo Large Transparent Background

 Q: Where can I buy strawberry ‘Malwina’ plants?

-A: You can purchase ‘Malwina’ strawberry plants as bare root plants or cold-stored plants from various online nurseries or local garden centres.
-Just ensure you choose a nursery that offers a good selection of strawberry varieties.
+A: You can purchase ‘Malwina’ strawberry plants as bare root or cold-stored plants from various online nurseries or local garden centres.
+Please make sure you choose a nursery with a good selection of strawberry varieties.

 Q: How should I plant my ‘Malwina’ strawberries?